Blocking ads removes funding from us!

 (Post picture: © 2024 TechnikNews)

-The Chinese manufacturer Vivo finally introduced the Vivo X100 today Pro officially for the Austrian market.
-It is a smartphone of absolute superlatives and has the potential for the best smartphone camera.
+The Chinese manufacturer Vivo finally officially introduced the Vivo X100 Pro for the Austrian market today.
+It is a smartphone of absolute superlatives and has the potential to be the best smartphone camera.

-For a recommended retail price of 1.199 euros, you get basically everything your heart desires: a 6,78-inch OLED display with 120 Hertz, 16 GB of RAM, a 5.400 mAh battery, 100-watt fast charge, a Triple camera with 50 megapixels each and much more.
-On paper we have it with the Vivo X100 Pro to do one of the best smartphones on the market, but how does it perform in everyday life?
+For a recommended retail price of 1.199 euros, you get virtually everything your heart desires: a 6,78-inch OLED display with 120 Hertz, 16 GB RAM, a 5.400 mAh battery, 100-watt fast charge, a triple camera with 50 megapixels each and much more.
+On paper, the Vivo X100 Pro is one of the best smartphones on the market, but how does it perform in everyday use?
 Does it have the best camera currently available?
-You can find out all this and much more in this detailed test report.
+You can find out all this and much more in this detailed review.

 Conclusion on the Vivo X100 Pro

-The Vivo X100 Pro is finally a smartphone that absolutely impressed me and stands out positively from the currently very saturated smartphone market.
-Vivo has managed to create a convincing flagship smartphone in all areas and that X90 Pro to provide a worthy successor.
-It is quite large and heavy, but that is a matter of taste and the X100 delivers in the really relevant points Pro across the board:
+The Vivo X100 Pro is finally a smartphone that has really impressed me and stands out positively from the currently quite saturated smartphone market.
+Vivo has managed to create a convincing flagship smartphone in all areas and X90 Pro a worthy successor.
+It is quite large and heavy, but that is a matter of taste and in the really relevant points the X100 Pro delivers across the board:

-The pure OLED display achieves an impressive maximum brightness, the MediaTek Dimensity 9300 has a lot of power, the stylish software offers you many useful additional functions, the battery lasts a long time and is filled again in a flash, the speakers are excellent and the camera setup is phenomenal.
-For me we have it with the Vivo X100 Pro with the currently best photo camera in a smartphone.
-The zoom in particular is great and allows you to take photos that look good even at a magnification of 30x.
+The pristine OLED display achieves an impressive maximum brightness, the MediaTek Dimensity 9300 has plenty of power, the stylish software offers you many useful additional functions, the battery lasts a long time and is charged again in a flash, the speakers are excellent and the camera setup is phenomenal.
+For me, the Vivo X100 Pro is currently the best camera in a smartphone.
+The zoom in particular is fantastic and allows you to make photos look good even with a 30x magnification.

-Are there also weaknesses?
-I actually have a hard time with the X100 Pro Finding weaknesses.
-In my opinion, the design just mentioned cannot be described as a weakness, because this top hardware has to fit somewhere and Vivo has done everything with the rounded edges to ensure that the smartphone still fits well in the hand despite its enormous size.
+Are there any weaknesses?
+I actually find it difficult to find any weaknesses in the X100 Pro.
+The design mentioned above cannot be described as a weakness in my opinion, because this top hardware has to be housed somewhere and Vivo has done everything with the rounded edges to ensure that the smartphone still fits well in the hand despite its enormous size.
 The fingerprint sensor is also not a point of criticism for me.
-We are dealing with a step backwards compared to...
-X80 Pro to do, but that doesn't mean that the sensor of the X100 Pro bad is.
-He's one of the best!
+We are dealing with a step backwards compared to the X80 Pro to do, but that doesn't mean that the X100 Pro's sensor is bad.
+It's one of the best!

-For an RRP of 1.199 euros I can get the Vivo X100 Pro Recommend across the board.
-Of course, I'm aware that 1.199 euros is a lot of money, but it's actually worth it.
-Especially for those who value the camera and need a long battery life.
+For a recommended retail price of 1.199 euros, I can recommend the Vivo X100 Pro across the board.
+I am of course aware that 1.199 euros is a lot of money, but it is actually worth it.
+Especially for those who place a lot of value on the camera and need a long battery life.

 Design – large, heavy & high quality

 In its press release, Vivo speaks of a slim and light design aesthetic, which is typical of the iconic X series.
-After more than a week of intensive use, I can't really support this statement because of the Vivo X100 Pro It is undoubtedly a very large, heavy and thick smartphone, which is no longer suitable in many situations procan be easily operated with one hand.
+After more than a week of intensive use, I cannot really support this statement, because the Vivo X100 Pro is undoubtedly a very large, heavy and thick smartphone, which in many situations is no longer procan be easily operated with one hand.
 It measures an impressive 164,05 millimeters in height, 75,28 millimeters in width and 8,91 millimeters in thickness.
 The weight is 225 grams, which is quite a lot, but by no means unusual.
 Unfortunately, the weight is distributed rather top-heavy, which is not surprising given this huge camera bump and can hardly be solved in any other way, but it still makes the smartphone seem a little heavier than it already is.

-Together with the thickness and the enormous dimensions, this means that the Vivo X100 Pro seems a bit clunky and is not as comfortable to use as mine, for example HUAWEI Mate 50 Pro.
+Combined with the thickness and enormous dimensions, this makes the Vivo X100 Pro look a bit clunky and not as comfortable to use as, for example, my HUAWEI Mate 50 Pro.
 Nevertheless, Vivo has done a lot of things right in the design: The frame is made of aluminum with a high-gloss look, which feels extremely high-quality and, unlike many competitors, is not angular.
 I'm glad that Vivo isn't following the current trend, because a rounded frame makes the smartphone feel much more comfortable to hold than an angular frame.
 On the left side, the manufacturer places the on/off button and the volume up/down button, both of which are well made.

 The back is made of matte glass, which feels unique but is extremely slippery.
 I've probably never had a smartphone that was as slippery as the Vivo X100 Pro.
-The glass offers almost no grip, which makes it hardly usable for me (especially with cold hands).
-I recommend everyone get a case.
-Unfortunately, when it comes to colors, you only have one color available: “Asteroid Black”.
+The glass offers almost no grip, which makes it almost unusable for me (especially with cold hands).
+I recommend everyone to get a case.
+Unfortunately, there is only one color available: "Asteroid Black".
 White, blue and orange are only available outside of Europe.

 If we turn the smartphone around, we see a huge OLED display with rounded edges and pleasantly thin bezels.
 The chin could be a little thinner, but that's okay.
 As with its predecessor, the display is interrupted by a small cutout in the middle for the front camera.